zplunte/cis322/import/README.txt

       Imports all present .csv files in the input directory into the sepcified database.

+      NOTE: <input_dir> must be the FULL path name to a directory, and it should not end with '/'

 import_csv.py

     - Python script takes <dbname> as 1st arg <tablename> as 2nd arg <full_path>